briza-insurance/illogical/readme.md

 as part of the simplified expression.

 In some situations we might want to evaluate the expression even if referred value is not present.
-You can provide a list of keys that will be evaluated even if they are not present in the context.
+You can provide a list of keys that will be strictly evaluated even if they are not present in the context.

 **Example**